 There are several Other Starwood Accounts that have similar investment objectives and strategies to us.
 One Other Starwood Account, Starwood Property Trust, focuses primarily on originating, acquiring, financing and managing commercial mortgage loans, other commercial real estate debt investments and CMBS in both the United States and Europe.
 Starwood Property Trust has priority over us with respect to real estate debt investment opportunities.
 This priority will result in fewer real estate debt investment opportunities being made available to us.
 In addition, in its property segment, Starwood Property Trust acquires (i) commercial properties subject to net leases and other similar equity investments that have the characteristics of real estate debt investments, or "debt-like equity investments" and (ii) equity interests in stabilized commercial real estate properties.
-As of December 31, 2022, Starwood Property Trust's portfolio (excluding the securitization VIEs) consisted of approximately \$28.3 billion of assets (including approximately \$1.4 billion in properties, net).
-To the extent that Starwood Property Trust seeks to invest in real estate equity investments, (i) Starwood Property Trust will have a priority over us with respect to debt-like equity investments, and (ii) we will have a priority over Starwood Property Trust with respect to any other real estate equity investments (single asset or portfolio acquisitions) where the total acquisition cost is less than or equal to \$300 million.
+As of December 31, 2022, Starwood Property Trust's portfolio (excluding the securitization VIEs) consisted of approximately \$28.3 billion of assets (including approximately \$1.4 billion in property Trust will have a priority over us with respect to debt-like equity investments, (i) Starwood Property Trust will have a priority over us with respect to debt-like equity investments, (ii) we will have a priority over Starwood Property Trust with respect to any other real estate equity investments (single asset or portfolio acquisitions) where the total acquisition cost is less than or equal to \$300 million.
 All other real estate equity investments in which Starwood Property Trust may invest are allocated in accordance with the investment allocation policy described above.
 Starwood Property Trust's offering materials do not specify a date or time period at which it might be liquidated.